achmadrozie/data-engineer-portfolio-1-modalin-database-development/README.md

 4. 2 PNG File (1 PNG File for ERD of Database, 1  PNG File for Logo of Modalin Company)

-The most critical part to understand overall the project as a <mark>report</mark> - can check on this file:
+The most critical part to understand overall the project as a **REPORT** - can check on this file:

 **Pacmann Project 1 - SQL - Modalin Database Development.pdf**

 Since this are the report of overall project.
-After that, for the _SQL of database development_, you could check these files:
+After that, for the **SQL of database development**, you could check these files:
 1. modalin.mssql
 2. transactional query.mssql
 3. analytical query.mssql

-and info related to the _ERD_ is available on picture with file name:
+and info related to the **ERD** is available on picture with file name:
 1. ERD Final.png

-and for the dataset that we use to fill the database as follow:
+and for the **dataset** that we use to fill the database as follow:
 1. Users
 2. City
 3. Car
 4. Advertisement
 5. Bid

-In other side, since we are generate the dataset using python, the code for dataset generation is attached on file with name:
+In other side, since we are generate the dataset using python, the **code for dataset generation** is attached on file with name:
 1. Pacmann Project 1 - SQL - Data Test Generation.ipynb

-Misscelaneous
+**Misscelaneous**
 1. Modalin.png (logo that i've made to complete the project as company logo)